suchoX/PlacePicker/README.md

 <p align="center"><img src="https://github.com/suchoX/PlacePicker/blob/master/screens/place_picker_deprecated.png"></p>

 Thankfully, Static and Dynamic Maps on Mobile and Geocoder is still free.
-PlacePicker is a library that allows you to pick a point in the map and get its coordinates and Address using Geocoder instead of Google APIs
+PlacePicker is a Place Picker alternative library that allows you to pick a point in the map and get its coordinates and Address using Geocoder instead of Google APIs

 <p align="center"><img src="https://github.com/suchoX/PlacePicker/blob/master/screens/demo.gif"></p>